Skip to main content

 LIMIT/FETCH6Restrict output rows

-So this query:
+So when we write this query:

 SELECT name FROM employees WHERE department = 'IT' ORDER BY name LIMIT 5;